Dagger categories via anti-involutions and positivity: Choosing positive Hermitian structures

 \section{Choosing positive Hermitian structures}

-Our next goal is to obtain dagger categories that are not indefinite from categories with anti-involution.
+The goal of this section is to prove the main theorem, which relates dagger categories with anti-involutive categories.
+In the previous section, we aqcuired an understanding of the relationship between anti-involutive categories and indefinite categories We thus need to discuss how to obtain dagger categories that are not indefinite from categories with anti-involution.
 To achieve this we will restrict the collection of `allowed' Hermitian fixed points on the Hermitian completion to a smaller class of `positive' Hermitian fixed points.
 This will yield a smaller dagger subcategory for which the underlying category with anti-involution is equivalent.
 For example, to get the dagger category $\Hilbfd$ we take the Hermitian completion of $\Vectfd$ and then restrict to the subclass of Hermitian fixed points that are positive definite as Hermitian pairings.

 So let $(\mathcal{C}, d, \eta)$ be a category with anti-involution.
 For $P$ any subset of the collection of all Hermitian fixed points in $\mathcal{C}$, let $\mathcal{C}_P \subseteq \operatorname{Herm} \mathcal{C}$ denote the full subcategory on all $(c,h) \in P$.
 Here $P$ stands for `positive' to remind us of the typical situation in vector spaces in which we wanted to restrict the Hermitian fixed points to the positive definite ones to obtain the dagger category of Hilbert spaces.
 The dagger from $\Herm \calC$ restricts to a dagger on $\mathcal{C}_P$.